Skip to main content

 As you walk, what strikes you is the scale and dimension of the town, which conveys an implacable sense of proportion that is very much a part of the overall aesthetic of its age.
 Unlike the usual pioneer-town scheme—a central pasture or “common” with narrow streets sprawling outward—the king’s surveyor plotted St. Andrews into a graceful matrix of sixty perfectly square blocks, each composed of eight ample house lots of identical measure, 80 by 160 feet.
 The blocks were delineated by unusually broad streets.
 In the east and west wings of the town, he situated two “Public Reserves,” or parks, like counterbalances in a clock.
 A third he centered at the head of the wharf.
 These are no longer there.
 Twelve additional lots on the harbor below Water Street were assigned for commercial use.

 St. Andrews’s gridiron pattern represented one of the first instances of urban planning in Canada.
-Here was a plan philosophically in harmony with the neoclassical world view already shaken by the American Revolution and soon to be swept away by the French Revolution and the romantic juggernaut of the nineteenth century.
+Here was a plan philosophically in harmony with the neoclassical world view already shaken by the American Revolution and soon to be swept away by the French Revolution and the romantic juggernaut of the 19th century.
 The surveyor’s scheme, moreover, had a practical consequence: Large house lots and wide navigable streets for vehicles conferred extraordinary protection against fire, an ever-present danger in communities composed largely of wooden structures that relied year-round on wood fuel for heating and cooking.
-Today over 250 of St. Andrews’s 550 buildings are more than a hundred years old, and many are two hundred or more.
+Today, over 250 of St. Andrews’s 550 buildings are more than a hundred years old, and many are two hundred or more.

 The Nova Scotia settlements were derided by swaggerers in the newly minted United States—“Nova Scarcity” they called the colony, referring to the early hardships incurred by the exiles, including many in St. Andrews, especially during their second winter.
-But in May 1784, just six months after landing, William Pagan, Robert’s brother, could boast to John Adams’s old Loyalist friend Dr. William Paine: “We have now about: Ninety Houses up, and great preparations making in every quarter … for more.
+But, in May 1784, just six months after landing, William Pagan, Robert’s brother, could boast to John Adams’s old Loyalist friend Dr. William Paine: “We have now about: Ninety Houses up, and great preparations making in every quarter … for more.
 Numbers of inhabitants are daily arriving and a great many others are hourly looked for.”
 He noted with satisfaction that “a number of valuable inhabitants … wish to emigrate here, being tired of their new Government.”
 Dr. Paine was among them.

 For three years the king provisioned the Loyalists with the essentials—food, tools, window glass, livestock—which they transformed almost overnight into the farms, sawmills, shipbuilding shops, and wharves on which their wealth would depend.
 Within five years the town erected six hundred buildings and the population swelled to three thousand, larger than it is today.
 So inundated with refugees—more than thirty thousand in all—was the whole Fundy region that in 1784 New Brunswick, “the Loyalist Province,” was carved from Nova Scotia’s northwestern precints.
 Today, if you ask a New Brunswicker where his family originally hails from, he is as likely to tell you New Jersey or even Plymouth Plantation as London.

-By 1803 the town was cresting on the enormous wartime profits gained by Britain’s long conflict with revolutionary France and later with Napoleon.
+By 1803, the town was cresting on the enormous wartime profits gained by Britain’s long conflict with revolutionary France and later with Napoleon.
 St. Andrews was cutting four hundred thousand board feet of lumber annually and had built forty-two square-rigged commercial vessels since 1784.
 As many as a hundred schooners might sail on a single outgoing tide.
 St. Andrews was ferrying the wealth of the Empire in a mercantile triangle between New Brunswick, Britain, and the West Indies, thus realizing the province’s motto, Spem Reduxit (“Hope Restored”).

 The town’s prosperity was soon reflected in the houses, churches, and public buildings that constitute the civic wealth of any community.
 English by choice but Yankee by heritage, the Loyalists at first built houses derivative of the colonial styles they had left behind: ground-hugging, functional Capes and modest Georgians, the architectural standards of the age in both America and Britain.

 Architects were scarce at first in the Fundy region, but skilled cabinetmakers and ship carpenters abounded.
 Using the so-called pattern books of the era—popular manuals providing floor plans for fashionable contemporary buildings—local craftsmen melded indigenous materials and local needs into a comprehensive architectural sampler.
 Within the central district’s 1.5 square miles—roughly the area of Central Park in New York City—the next century in St. Andrews produced a medley of the most influential building styles of three hundred years: Palladian, Georgian, neoclassical, Greek Revival, and later the fabulous miscellany of styles included under the broad rubric of the Victorian Romantic Revival.
 And St. Andrews prospered mightily, well into the new century, in spite of the War of 1812, an Anglo-American conflict that Loyalists elsewhere regarded as a continuation of the Revolution.
 For those in the Fundy region—a people who had already made their peace at the counting table—the war was largely a nuisance brewed in Washington and London.
 St. Andrews built two blockhouses and a fort, but its most effective defense, and that of its U.S. neighbors, was an agreement among the border towns to simply treat the conflict as an exercise.
-Still standing and unscathed, St. Andrews’s remaining blockhouse is the last of twelve martial defenses on the coast.
-It has survived not so much the trials of war as the ravages of time; its various big guns never fired a shot in anger.
-In fact, the only items exchanged by the 1812 “combatants” were not bullets but contraband gypsum for plaster walls.
-The war merely encouraged an already lucrative commerce in smuggling; Benedict Arnold himself had run a brisk business out of nearby Campobello Island in the 1780s.
-Smugglers “traded on the lines,” transferring goods at the border without actually crossing it.
-Yankee pragmatism, recall, was a common heritage.

 By 1820, after the world’s first severe industrial depression, which followed the Napoleonic Wars, legal trade too flourished.
 And it was in the increasing finery of their new homes that the merchant princes of St. Andrews best expressed their civic sensibilities.
 The simple Georgian bloomed into the neoclassical town house.
 (Some architectural historians use the terms neoclassical and Federalist interchangeably, though the word Federalist, for obvious reasons, never gained currency in Canada.)
 Like its Georgian antecedent, the neoclassical house is gracefully proportioned, but it incorporates a profusion of classical motifs: ornately detailed pediments, pilasters, and columns, decorative gable windows, and an elaborate central entry.
 A fine example at St. Andrews is Chestnut Hall, home of the Ross Museum.

 Chestnut Hall was built about 1810 by the son of the Boston Loyalist Col. Christopher Hatch, who, like Robert Pagan, had been proscribed as a traitor and banished from Massachusetts in 1778.
 Little changed over the years, the house was acquired in 1938 by the American philanthropists Henry Phipps Ross and Sarah Juliette Ross, his wife, whose father was an early chief at Dun & Bradstreet.
-The museum is furnished with the Rosses’ extensive collection of antique furniture and decorative arts, some from China but much of it the accomplished artistry of nineteenth-century New Brunswick cabinetmakers.
+The museum is furnished with the Rosses’ extensive collection of antique furniture and decorative arts, some from China but much of it the accomplished artistry of 19th-century New Brunswick cabinetmakers.
 Because the pieces are exhibited in the context of a private home, you can’t help feeling that you’re a privileged guest in another era.

 In St. Andrews, staunch Loyalists were for the most part staunch Anglicans, since membership in the Church of England was required to obtain a royal land grant.
 The first minister to arrive, in 1786, was the Anglican clergyman Samuel Andrews, of Connecticut.
 (The town had been named not for Parson Andrews but for St. André by a seventeenth-century French Jesuit.)
 The original Anglican church, built in 1790 but now gone, served all congregations until 1818, when the Reverend John Cassilis, a Presbyterian minister from Scotland, decided to build his own kirk, as the Scottish church is called.
 The project soon ran out of funds, however, inviting the sectarian scorn of the Episcopalians.
 One evening at a dinner party a wealthy Scottish merchant, smuggler, and rumored privateer named Christopher Scott suffered a slur about the idleness of Presbyterian saints and resolved to finance the church himself.
 Thus St. Andrews acquired what many regard as its architectural centerpiece: the Greenock Presbyterian Church.